-Chicken drumsticks and thighs are cooked slowly over a low heat in a spicy gochujang sauce and served over rice.
+This easy recipe is made with a spicy, flavorful gochujang sauce cooked with chicken.
+Use this sauce over pork chops or shrimp as well.
 Braising refers to the method of cooking in a tightly covered Dutch oven with a little liquid in the oven or it can be done on the stovetop at a low temperature over a long period of time.
 This method of cooking is great for tougher cuts of meat as it transforms the meat, allowing the muscles to break down, leaving it incredibly tender.

 These days it can be found in the Asian section of most grocery stores.
-I like to keep my fridge stocked with gochujang since it lasts for a fairly long time.
+I like to keep my fridge stocked with gochujang.
+Since it’s fermented it lasts for a fairly long time.

-While other cuts of meat can be substituted in for this recipe (breasts or just thighs), a braise is a good way to break down tougher cuts of meat (which also tend to be cheaper) and transform them into a tender and succulent entrée.
+I use a combination of bone-in, skin-on chicken thighs as well as skin-on chicken drumsticks in this recipe.
+Other cuts of meat can be substituted in for this recipe.
+Try using chicken breasts, just thighs or boneless, skinless chicken thighs.
+A braise is a good way to break down tougher cuts of meat (which also tend to be cheaper).
+As a result it transforms them into a tender and succulent entrée.

 Chicken stock is typically made from chicken bones as well as aromatics and vegetables while chicken broth is made with the meat.
 How does that affect their flavor?
 Chicken stock has a much richer, more robust flavor which comes from the collagen released from the simmering bones.
 On the other hand, chicken broth is much more mellow in flavor.
 I typically use chicken stock when cooking.
 In a pinch the chicken stock can be substituted with water though it takes away some of the flavor.

 This Korean fermented chili paste adds umami flavor and some spice to this chicken.
 I prefer to look for brands that don’t include corn syrup.